stencho/ShareHole/README.md

 # Settings for transcoding video files to MP4 and streaming them over the network
 [transcode]
+# Switch between using a variable or fixed bit rate to determine video quality and size
+# It is recommended that you use a variable bit rate
+use_variable_bit_rate=true
+# Variable bit rate quality, lower values improve quality but increase file size
+# Values around 18-25 are recommended
+vbr_quality_factor=22
-# The bitrate of the MP4 transcoding process, in KB
+# The bit rate of the MP4 transcoding process, in Kb
-bit_rate_kb=1000
+cbr_bit_rate_kb=1000
-# Determines how many threads are used by each /transcode/ converter
+# Determines how many threads are started for each /transcode/
 threads_per_video_conversion=4

 # Settings for the default "list" share style